 The analysis of governmental funds serves the purpose of looking at what resources came into the funds, how they were spent, and what is available for future expenditures.
 Did the Board generate enough revenue to pay for current obligations?
 What is available for spending at the end of the year?
-The financial performance of the Board as a whole is reflected in its governmental funds as well.
-At the end of the fiscal year 2019, the Board's governmental funds reported combined ending fund balances of \$14,026,943, as compared to a combined ending fund balance at the end of fiscal year 2018 of \$14,328,972.
-This results in a \$302,029 decrease in the combined ending fund balances for the Board's governmental funds.
-The decrease is a result of paying out some of the remaining construction costs for the new high school from local monies.
+The financial performance of the Board as a whole is reflected in its governmental

 General Fund - The general fund is the primary operating fund of the Board.
-The general fund decreased by \$27,640.
-The transfers out from general fund to our capital fund contributed to a lesser increase in the general fund for fiscal year 2019.
+The general fund increased by \$5,005,590.
+The transfers out from general fund to our capital fund were \$2,670,000.
+This money is set aside to pay for our maintenance and small capital projects.

-Other Governmental Funds - This is a combined total of several funds, of which the general capital project fund and PSCA capital projects fund are considered major funds.
+Other Governmental Funds - This is a combined total of several funds, of which the general capital project fund and public school capital projects fund are considered major funds.
 Other governmental funds include debt service funds, and special revenue funds, such as the child nutrition fund and the local school funds.